 |---|---|---|

-| Coolers | Keep perishables cold with ice packs | Ensure your cooler is packed with ice packs for freshness |
+| Coolers | Use ice packs to stay cool with perishables | Make sure to pack your cooler with ice packs for freshness |

 Conclusion